On the the critical exponent for the semilinear Euler-Poisson-Darboux-Tricomi equation with power nonlinearity: Introduction

 In the present note, we prove a blow-up result for local in time weak solutions to the following semilinear Cauchy problem with \emph{power nonlinearity} $|u|^p$ where $\ell >-1$, $\mu,\nu^2$ are nonnegative real constants, $p>1$ and $\varepsilon$ is a positive constant describing the size of Cauchy data.
 We consider the case with initial data taken at the time $t=1$, nevertheless, the results that we are going to prove are valid for data taken at any initial time $t=t_0>0$.

-For $\ell=0$ and $\nu^2=0$, the linearized equation associated with the equation in \eqref{semilinear EPDT} is called the \emph{Euler-Poisson-Darboux equation} (see the introduction of \cite{DAbb21} for a detailed overview on the literature regarding this model), while for $\mu=\nu^2=0$ the second-order operator $\partial^2_t-t^{2\ell}\Delta$ on the left-hand side of the equation in \eqref{semilinear EPDT} is called \emph{generalized Tricomi operator}.
+For $\ell=0$ and $\nu^2=0$, the linearized equation associated with the equation in \eqref{semilinear EPDT} is known as \emph{Euler-Poisson-Darboux equation} (see the introduction of \cite{DAbb21} for a detailed overview on the literature regarding this model), while for $\mu=\nu^2=0$ the second-order operator $\partial^2_t-t^{2\ell}\Delta$ on the left-hand side of the equation in \eqref{semilinear EPDT} is called \emph{generalized Tricomi operator}.
 Motivated by these special cases and for the sake of brevity, we will call the equation in \eqref{semilinear EPDT} \emph{semilinear Euler-Poisson-Darboux-Tricomi equation} (semilinear EPDT equation).
-We point out that this nomenclature is nonstandard and, to the knowledge of the author, it is never been used in the literature.

-Over the last two decades, several papers have been devoted to the study of semilinear models with power nonlinearity that can be considered as special cases of \eqref{semilinear EPDT} for given values of the parameters $\ell$, $\mu$, $\nu^2$.
+Over the last two decades, several papers have been devoted to the study of semilinear models with power nonlinearity, that are special cases of \eqref{semilinear EPDT} for given values of the parameters $\ell$, $\mu$, $\nu^2$.

 Concerning the Cauchy problem associated with the semilinear generalized Tricomi equation we recall \cite{DL03,Yag04,Yag06} for the first results in the case with power nonlinearity $f(u,\partial_t u)=|u|^p$.
 More specifically, in \cite{DL03} some blow-up results are proved for weak solutions to the Cauchy problem associated with the generalized Tricomi operator (and, more generally, for Grushin-type operators) by mean of the test function method.
 The so-called \emph{quasi-homogeneous dimension} of the generalized Tricomi operator $\mathcal{Q}=(\ell+1)n+1$ made its appearance in the upper bound for $p$ in these results (see \cite{DL13,L18} for the definition of the quasi-homogeneous dimension for a more general partial differential operator).
 On the other hand, in \cite{Yag04,Yag06} the fundamental solution for the generalized Tricomi operator (sometimes called also Gellerstedt operator in the literature) is employed to derive an integral representation formula, that is used in turn to prove (under suitable assumptions on $p$) the local existence of solutions and the global existence of small data solutions, respectively.